fireblocks/fireblocks-network-link/README.md

-# Fireblocks Exchange API Standard
+# Fireblocks Connector for Exchanges

-This repository contains the OpenAPI specification for the Fireblocks Exchange API Standard.
+This repository contains the OpenAPI specification for the Fireblocks Connector for Exchanges.

 ## Getting started